exoplatform/platform/packaging/delivery/src/main/resources/readme.txt

     * PLF_HOME is the location of the unzipped eXo Platform 3.0 server.
 It refers to a Tomcat 6 bundle located at : bin/tomcat6-bundle
     * On Windows: Open a DOS prompt command, go to PLF_HOME/bin directory and type the command: "gatein.bat run"
-    * On Unix/Linux/MacOSX: Open a terminal, go to PLF_HOME/bin directory and type the command :"./gatein.sh run"
+    * On Linux/Mac OS X: Open a terminal, go to PLF_HOME/bin directory and type the command :"./gatein.sh run"

 -----------------------------------
 How to access the Platform homepage